Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Introduction

 \subsection{Outline of paper}

-The remainder of the paper is organized as follows. \\ \IgnacioBullet Section~\ref{sec:linBanach} reviews the solvability of abstract operator equations in Banach spaces, putting emphasis on equations driven by variational forms (e.g., weak formulations of PDEs). \\ \IgnacioBullet Section~\ref{sec:resMin} is devoted to the analysis of \emph{residual minimization} in Banach spaces.
-In particular, an abstract theory of best approximation in Banach spaces is presented. \\ \IgnacioBullet Section~\ref{sec:duality_mapping} describes and analyzes the \emph{duality mapping}, which is the essential mathematical tool used in the rest of the paper.
-Importantly, it is used to characterize best approximations in Banach spaces. \\ \IgnacioBullet Section~\ref{sec:NPGMMM} is dedicated to characterize residual minimizers via the duality mapping, giving rise to several equivalences, including what is referred to as the \emph{nonlinear Petrov-Galerkin method} and \emph{monotone mixed formulation}. \\ \IgnacioBullet Section~\ref{sec:practical} analyzes the tractable inexact method.
+The remainder of the paper is organized as follows. \\ \IgnacioBullet Section~\ref{sec:resMin} is devoted to necessary preliminaries on the duality mapping and abstract theory of best approximation in Banach spaces. \\ \IgnacioBullet Section~\ref{sec:NPGMMM} is dedicated to residual minimization and its characterization via the duality mapping giving rise to several equivalences, including what is referred to as the \emph{nonlinear Petrov-Galerkin method} and \emph{monotone mixed formulation}. \\ \IgnacioBullet Section~\ref{sec:practical} analyzes the tractable inexact method.
 We establish the equivalence of the \emph{inexact residual minimization}, \emph{inexact nonlinear Petrov--Galerkin} and \emph{monotone mixed method}.
-We then study the stability of this method and perform a comprehensive error analysis. \\ \IgnacioBullet Section~\ref{sec:App1AdvecReac} applies the theory to the \emph{advection--reaction} problem in a weak setting in Banach spaces.
-Compatible discrete spaces are discussed, and the elimination of the \emph{Gibbs phenomena} is illustrated. \\ \IgnacioBullet Section~\ref{sec:App2Poisson} applies the theory to the \emph{Laplace operator} in a non-symmetric Banach-space setting.
-A general compatible pair is discussed, and a Galerkin instability on graded meshes is illustrated and resolved. \\ \IgnacioBullet Finally, Section~\ref{sec:connections} reviews the connections to other existing methods (standard Petrov--Galerkin, exact residual minimization and the inexact method in Hilbert-space settings), and points out how the presented quasi-optimality analysis applies in each situation.
+We then study the stability of this method and perform a comprehensive error analysis. \\ \IgnacioBullet Finally, Section~\ref{sec:connections} reviews the connections to other existing methods (standard Petrov--Galerkin, exact residual minimization and the inexact method in Hilbert-space settings), and points out how the presented quasi-optimality analysis applies in each situation.